 If you are a company employee (Employee Health Insurance)

 Your employer’s HR will guide you.
 Submit the required documents after you start work.
-Premiums will be deducted from your salary, and your insurance card will be issued soon after.
-In this case, you do not need to visit the city office for health insurance enrollment.
+Premiums are deducted from your salary, and your coverage is registered soon after.
+You do not need to visit the city office for health insurance enrollment.

 If you are self-employed, a student, or unemployed (National Health Insurance)

 Apply at your city or ward office, usually at the National Health Insurance counter (国民健康保険課).
 The deadline is 14 days from the day you register your residence.
-If you miss the deadline, coverage can be applied retroactively once you pay the missed premiums, which means past medical bills can still be adjusted down to the insured rate.
+If you miss it, coverage can still be applied retroactively once you pay the missed premiums—which means past medical bills can be adjusted down to the insured rate.

 Bring: